 The Doctoral Internship Program

-The University of Rochester’s University Counseling Center (UCC) offers supervised experience in health service psychology.
+The University of Rochester’s University Counseling Center (UCC) offers a 2,000 hour supervised experience in health service psychology.
 The aim of the doctoral psychology internship is to prepare psychology interns for postdoctoral or entry level positions in college counseling centers.
 UCC offers a wide range of psychological services to the University of Rochester community that includes the undergraduate and graduate population and students at the Eastman School of Music and the School of Medicine.
 Interns will encounter a wide range of presenting problems including depression, anxiety, sexual abuse, character pathology, eating disorders, substance abuse, and couples’ problems.

 The training experience provides a broad range of clinical opportunities within a university setting and is supported by intensive supervision, seminars, and clinical case conferences.
 These experiences include: time-limited psychodynamic psychotherapy, year-long group psychotherapy, assessment for treatment planning purposes, on-call/emergency services, provision of supervision to psychology graduate students, and campus outreach and consultation.